switchupcb/copygen/README.md

 }
 ```

 Copygen uses no allocation with pointers which means fields are assigned to _objects passed as parameters_.
-In contrast, using a type with no pointer will return a copy of the new type.

 **options**